BolandTech/bootstrap-grid-icon-practice/README.md

 3. Open the file `index.html` and preview it.
 You should see something that looks a lot like the photo above.
 It is worth noting that every row has a yellow background and every column has a black outline.

 ## The Lab
-Head to <a href="https://fontawesome.com/icons?d=gallery&m=free">Font Awesome Icons</a> and substitute the four icons in index.html with four of your choosing.
-Do not change any of the divs, just the `<i>` tags.

-* You'll notice that each `<i>` tag has two classes, "fa" and "fa-birthday-cake", for example.
-To switch an icon, change only what appears after "fa-" in the second class.

 For each of the following challenges, you may change any of the row or column divs you see in index.html.
 Note that white space between rows indicates that there are two separate row divs, and no white space (an entirely yelllow background) indicates that items are in the same row.

 ### Challenge 1